laminas/laminas-pimple-config/README.md

 - `services`: an associative array that maps a key to a specific service instance.
 - `invokables`: an associative array that map a key to a constructor-less service; i.e., for services that do not require arguments to the constructor.
-  The key and service name may be the same; if they are not, the key is treated as an alias.
+  The key and service name usually are the same; if they are not, the key is treated as an alias.
 - `factories`: an associative array that maps a service name to a factory class name, or any callable.
 Factory classes must be instantiable without arguments, and callable once instantiated (i.e., implement the `__invoke()` method).